 Recreational cannabis and the law in 2018In 2017, Parliament began considering a bill to legalize recreational cannabis.
 The proposal aims to set up a strict framework to control its production and legal Marijuana for sale across Canada.
 Its purpose is stop young people’s access to it and to reduce criminal activity on the black market.
 The Cannabis Act also aims to protect marijuana users so they receive a good quality and safe product.
 When this bill passes it will reduce the amount of arrests and criminal activity surrounding this herbal plant.
 While the new Cannabis Act allows adults access to safe legal cannabis, the current regulations for access to medical marijuana will not change.
 Everyone expects the Bill to pass no later than July this year.
 When this Bill passes, it gives access to people 18 or over to legally:

 - have up to 30 grams of dried weed or the equivalent of it in its fresh form, and you can share it with other adults

-- grow a maximum of four plants up to 100 cm high for personal use, but you will have to grow these from legal seeds and seedlings
+- grow a maximum of four plants up to 100 cm high for personal use, but you will have to grow these from legal Marijuana Seeds and seedlings

 - make cannabis products at home without using solvents